jwan0714/PFR-MicroPortal-Documentation/usage.md

 And the soft-link files are available in /powerplant/workspace/hrajaw/nf-core/Genome_soft_link.

 ## Running the pipeline

+Using appropriate server host to run the pipeline, see [powerPlant Architecture](https://powerplant.pfr.co.nz/guide/architecture) for details.

 The typical command for running the pipeline with pair-ended data is as follows:

 ```bash